mozilla/data-docs/datasets/search.md

 There are currently 6 SAPs:

 * `urlbar` - entering a search query in the Awesomebar
-* `searchbar` - the main search bar; not present by default for new profiles on v57+
+* `searchbar` - the main search bar; not present by default for new profiles on Firefox 57+
 * `newtab` - the search bar on the `about:newtab` page
 * `abouthome` - the search bar on the `about:home` page
 * `contextmenu` - selecting text and clicking "Search" from the context menu